-Under our senior and mezzanine credit agreements we can borrow an aggregate of \$385 million of financing.
-The senior loan bears interest at the rate of 12.5% per annum, and the mezzanine loans will bear interest at the rate of 15.0% per annum on amounts borrowed.
-The senior loan and mezzanine loans mature in November 2026 and 2027, respectively.
-In addition to the loan repayment obligations under both the senior loan and mezzanine loans, one of our Bakersfield Biorefinery holding company subsidiaries, has issued membership interests (Class B Units) to the Senior Lenders and will issue membership interests (Class C Units) to the Mezzanine Lenders.
+Under our Senior Credit Facility and Mezzanine Credit Facility agreements we can borrow an aggregate of \$385 million offinancing.
+The Senior Credit Facility bears interest at the rate of 12.5% per annum, and the Mezzanine Loans will bear interest at the rate of 15.0% per annum on amounts borrowed.
+The Senior Credit Facility and Mezzanine Credit Facility mature in November 2026 and 2027, respectively.
+In addition to the loan repayment obligations under both the Senior Credit Facility and Mezzanine Credit Facility, one of our Bakersfield Biorefinery holding company subsidiaries, has issued membership interests (Class B Units) to the Senior Lenders and will issue membership interests (Class C Units) to the Mezzanine Lenders.
 The Class B Units and Class C Units membership interests provide the holders of the Class B and Class C Units with preferential cash distribution rights over the Class A Units owned by GCEH.
-Under the Credit Agreements and the limited liability agreement of the financing subsidiary, any excess cash from operations that the Bakersfield Biorefinery generates will first be used to make the debt service payments under the senior and mezzanine loans, and then any excess cash available after making those loan payments will be allocated among the holders of the Class A, Class B and Class C Units.
-The holders of the Class B Units are entitled to receive quarterly distributions of 25% of the Bakersfield Biorefinery's free cash flow until the senior lenders have received (collectively, from these cash distributions plus principal and interest on the senior loans) an amount equal to a 2X multiple of invested capital ("MOIC"), or two times the amount of the senior loans.
+Under the Credit Agreements and the limited liability agreement of the financing subsidiary, any excess cash from operations that the Bakersfield Biorefinery generates will first be used to make the debt service payments under the Senior CrediFacility and Mezzanine Credit Facility, and then any excess cash available after making those loan payments will be allocated among the holders of the Class A, Class B and Class C Units.
+The holders of the Class B Units are entitled to receive quarterly distributions of 25% of the Bakersfield Biorefinery's free cash flow until the Senior Lenders have received (collectively, from these cash distributions plus principal and interest on the Senior Credit Facility) an amount equal to a 2X multiple of invested capital ("MOIC"), or two timeshe amount of the Senior Credit Facility.
 Since we expect that the Senior Lenders will lend us \$317.6 million, the Senior Lenders will have preferential rights to receive a total of up to \$635 million, and under certain circumstances for a limited period, an additional 5% of the free cash flow.
 The cash available for distribution after payment of the Class B Units 25% allocation will be divided among the holders of the Class C Units and the Class A Units.
-The holders of the Class C Units will be entitled to receive 80.0% of cash distributions until the Mezzanine Lenders have received cumulative payments (cash distributions plus principal and interests on the mezzanine loans) equal to 2.0x MOIC, which percentage decreases to 65.0% (after they have received 3.0x MOIC), 50.0% (after they have received 4.0x MOIC) and 30.0% of all cash distributions thereafter.
-As a result of the large debt payment obligations and the foregoing preferential cash distribution allocations to the holders of the Class B and Class C Units, the amount of cash available for distribution to GCEH and our stockholders will be significantly reduced.
+The holders of the Class C Units will be entitled to receive 80.0% of cashdistributions until the Mezzanine Lenders have received cumulative payments (cash distributions plus principal and interests on the Mezzanine Credit Facility) equal to 2.0x MOIC, which percentage decreases to 65.0% (after they have received 3.0x MOIC), 50.0% (after they have received 4.0x MOIC) and 30.0% of all cash distributions thereafter.
+As a result of the large debt payment obligations and the foregoing preferential cash distribution allocations to the holders of the Class B and Class C Units, the amount of cashavailable for distribution to GCEH and our stockholders will be significantly reduced.
 Accordingly, even if the Bakersfield Biorefinery's operations generate significant profits, the amount of cash available to GCEH from the Bakersfield Biorefinery will be very limited for at least five years.